-- Create a diagram showing each of the touchpoints and describing its nature.
+- Create a diagram showing each of the touchpoints and describing their nature.

 - Critically analyze each touchpoint to identify problems, bottlenecks, and opportunities for improvement.

-Using this approach, you’ll be able to both consider the big-picture view of the patient’s journey and zoom in on each individual interaction to understand its role within the larger experience.
+Using this approach, you can consider the big-picture view of the patient’s journey and zoom in on each interaction to understand its role in the larger experience.

-For most practices, there is a range of different types of appointments that can require different amounts of time and attention.
+For most practices, different types of appointments require different amounts of time and attention.

-Unfortunately, many practices also miss the opportunity to be strategic in how they prioritize and organize these different appointment types.
+Unfortunately, many practices also miss the opportunity to strategically prioritize and organize these different appointment types.
 This leads to challenges and inconsistencies, with complex appointments being scheduled for inopportune time slots or without proper consideration for the time needed in that particular case.

-It’s important for your practice to establish clear guidelines regarding when and how to schedule certain types of appointments, as well as how to accurately assess a particular case and identify its type and scope.
+It’s important for your practice to establish clear guidelines regarding when and how to schedule certain types of appointments, accurately assess a particular case, and identify its type and scope.

 This process goes hand in hand with the in-office and over-the-phone triage that is likely handled by front-of-the-house staff.

-The most common approach for improving this process and optimizing appointment schedules is to develop an in-house chart used to evaluate specific cases and score them according to relative urgency and estimated appointment length.
+The most common approach for improving this process and optimizing appointment schedules is developing an in-house chart to evaluate specific cases.
+The chart can be used to score cases according to relative urgency and estimated appointment length.

-Staff who are responsible for setting and managing appointments can refer to these charts as a first-line for assessing a patient’s needs and providing the appropriate course of action.
+Staff who are responsible for setting and managing appointments can refer to these charts to assess a client’s needs and take the appropriate course of action.

 Lastly, it may make sense to implement a strategy in which your practice will prioritize more complex or lengthier visits while referring out other types of appointments.